monde-lointain/simple-tuner/docs/requirements/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

 # Software Requirements Specification

-## Chromatic Tuner Mobile Application
+## SimpleTuner

 ## 1. Introduction

 ### 1.1 Purpose

-This Software Requirements Specification (SRS) document provides a comprehensive technical description of the functional and non-functional requirements for the Chromatic Tuner mobile application.
+This Software Requirements Specification (SRS) document provides a comprehensive technical description of the functional and non-functional requirements for SimpleTuner.
 This document is intended for:

 - **Development team members** implementing the application using the JUCE framework
 - **Quality assurance engineers** developing test plans and validation procedures